Updated July 13, 2026 to reflect Judge Mikaela Nix's responses; additional information.

 “She is not a good judge.
 She does not manage her docket well.
 She behaves on the bench like a reality TV judge.
 It’s like a Truman Show situation,” one attorney, who did not want to share their name because they may have cases before the judge, told VoxPopuli.
 “I was shocked and surprised when I heard she was a judge.
 She does not have the temperament or understanding of the law.”

-Several attorneys, all of whom requested anonymity because they feared professional repercussions, told VoxPopuli they do not take cases if Nix is the trial judge — or they raise their rates as an nuisance fee.
+Several attorneys, all of whom requested anonymity out of concern for professional repercussions, told VoxPopuli they do not take cases if Nix is the trial judge — or they raise their rates as an nuisance fee.
 Attorneys told VoxPopuli that Nix can be “rude” to those arguing cases before her as well as the clients they’re representing.

 “I don’t want to say she has an attitude, but she has an attitude,” another attorney said.